-(1) The Faculty of Science forms an examination board for each of the study programs set out in § 1(1) for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
-The head of the board of examiners, his/her deputy on the board, the board members and their deputies are each appointed by the Faculty.
-The board of examiners is composed of Faculty members as follows:
+(1) The Faculty of Science forms an examination board for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
+The head of the examination board, his/her deputy on the board, the board members and their deputies are each appointed by the Faculty.
+The examination board is composed of Faculty members as follows:

+- 1. Five full-time professors,

-- three members of full-time academic staff in the case of the Geoscience or Geoecology programs; or two members of full-time academic staff in the case of the Applied & Environmental Geoscience program; - 2. one member of the Faculty's academic staff, - 3. one student (with advisory role).
+- 2. one member of the Faculty's academic staff,

+- 3. one student (in an advisory role).

-Only one professor may be head of the board or its deputy.
+Only a professor may be head of the board or its deputy.
 The head of the board will usually conduct the board's active business.
-In addition, the board may transfer revocably certain tasks to the head of the board, insofar as this is not expressly barred; not, however in decisions on appeals.
-The board of examiners may receive the support of an examinations office to carry out its active business.
-Decisions by the board of examiners are passed with a majority of the board members' votes; in the event of a tie, the head of the board of examiners casts the deciding vote.
-There is no limit to the number of terms for which a board member may be appointed; if a member withdraws before the end of his/her term of office, a new member is appointed for the remainder of the term of office; members of the board remain in office after their term of office expires until new members are appointed.
+Furthermore, the board may revocably transfer certain tasks to the head of the board, insofar as this is not expressly barred; not, however, decisions on appeals.
+The examination board may receive the support of an examinations office to carry out its active business.
+Decisions by the examination board are passed with a majority of the board members' votes; in the event of a tie, the head of the board casts the deciding vote.
+Members may be reappointed more than once.
+If a member withdraws before the end of his/her term of office, a new member is appointed for the remainder of the term of office.
+Members of the board remain in office after their term of office expires until new members are appointed.

-(2) The board members' term of office is three years, that of the student on the board is one year.
+(2) The board members' term of office is three years; that of the student on the board is one year.

-(3) The board of examiners ensures that the provisions set out in these exam regulations are met.
+(3) The examination board ensures that the provisions set out in these exam regulations are met.
 The board is to report regularly to the Faculty on the development of examinations and durations of study including the time to finish Master's theses, as well as reporting on the distribution of subject grades and overall grades.
-The board of examiners must ensure that all coursework and assessment set out in these exam regulations can be carried out by students within the prescribed time periods.
+The examination board must ensure that students can carry out and complete all coursework and assessment within the time periods set out in these exam regulations.

 To this end, students must be informed in good time both of the nature and number of required coursework units and the assessed coursework to be successfully completed, as well as on the deadlines by which these must be completed, and similarly the dates for the issue of topics for, and submission of, Master's theses.
-The board of examiners must also ensure that health and safety laws are met, in particular the provisions required by these exam regulations under § 32(3)(2)(3) and (4) as well as (4)(5) of the Landeshochschulgesetz.
+The examination board must also ensure that health and safety laws are met, in particular the provisions required by these exam regulations under § 32(3) sentence 2 nos.
+3 and 4 as well as (4) no. 5 of the Landeshochschulgesetz.